🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Coffee is acidic (pH around 5).
 Not all plants like it!

-Green plants that are compatible with coffee
+Green plants compatible with coffee

-✅ The "Acidophiles" (They love it)
+✅ The "Acid-loving plants" (They love it)

 • Hydrangeas (it enhances their blue color).